CristinaIzquierdo/CristinaIzquierdo/README.md

-# Hi there 👋 my name is Cristina Izquierdo Gallego
+# Hi there 👋 my name is Cristina Izquierdo

 ###  🔭 I’m currently working on the development of a website to help Spanish doctors in the fight against covid.
 ------------------------------------------------------------------------------------------------------------------------------------